Open each tab for information about each level of dance.

 - A reminder that all aerials are subject to suitable practice and training and there are to be no moves where there is total loss of contact.

-- Couples will dance to music as listed in the quick guide to events.
+- Couples will dance to music until they are rotated to a new partner,

-- In the heats, repechages, semi-finals and final for Beginners, Intermediate, Intermediate Plus and Advanced, DWAS, dancers will be judged separately as males and females (leads/follows).
-Medals awarded as 1st, 2nd & 3rd for both genders.
+- In the heats, Beginners, Intermediate, Intermediate Plus and Advanced, DWAS, dancers will be judged separately as leads and follows.
+Medals awarded as 1st, 2nd & 3rd for both roles.

-- For the Champions (previously called Masters), dancers will be judged as lead/follow in the heats, repechages, and semi-finals.
-In the final they will be partnered with a mystery partner and be judged as a COUPLE.
+- For the Champions, dancers will be judged as lead/follow in the heats however in the final they will be partnered with a mystery partner and be judged as a couple.

 During the DWAS Final: